 Durango is a unique historic town, characterized by lively culture and interesting stories.
 For 34 years, the Durango Cowboy Poetry Gathering has been a featured event of the fall season and has maintained the good old culture of the American cowboy and ranching in Southwest Colorado.

 The event was started by a local hat manufacturer named Kevin O’Farell in 1989, after he attended and got inspired by the grandfather of all such events, the National Cowboy Poetry Gathering in Elko, Nevada.
-Aimed at preserving the culture of working ranch people of the Southwest, the Durango Cowboy Poetry Gathering is one beloved event that draws both locals and visitors, cowboy poets, storytellers and musicians together to celebrate.
+Aimed at preserving the culture of working ranch people of the Southwest, the gathering draws both locals and visitors, cowboy poets, storytellers, and musicians together to celebrate.

 The highlight of this year’s festival is the large, motor-less, Cowboy Parade.
-It features horses, donkeys, mules, llamas, longhorns, coaches, carriages, wagons and riders.
-Adding to the parade are the Native American Dancers, buckaroos on stick horses and lovely ladies & gents dressed in period costumes.
+It features horses, donkeys, mules, llamas, longhorns, coaches, carriages, wagons, and riders.
+Adding to the parade are the Native American Dancers, buckaroos on stick horses, and lovely ladies & gents dressed in period costumes.

 About forty performers have been invited to grace the stage in four concurrent theme sessions every hour.
 Most daytime events are free, while tickets are available for premier and evening performances.
 The Gathering headquarters will be at the Historic Strater Hotel, 699 Main Avenue.

 Come and celebrate the western, rural way of life.
-Ranchmen, horses, mountains, autumn leaves and warm smiles.
+Ranchmen, horses, mountains, autumn leaves, and warm smiles.
 What’s not to love?

 Date: Thursday – Sunday |September 29 – October 2, 2022